Meet Jason Ray Brown

 A deep love for helping people come home to themselves — to their breath, their body, their values, their Wise Mind.

-Today, all of these threads — mindfulness, movement, psychology, Zen, and embodied awareness — come together in the seasonal group coaching programs I offer through Zenyasa Wellness.
+Today, all of these threads — mindfulness, movement, psychology, Zen, and embodied awareness — come together in the group coaching programs I offer through Zenyasa Wellness.
 These groups weave ACT, DBT, somatic grounding, and Wise Mind practices into a supportive community format, giving people a clear, steady path for reconnecting with themselves.
 Optional 1:1 sessions offer deeper personal guidance when needed, but the heart of the work now lives in the shared, compassionate space of group learning.

 If my work supports you in finding more steadiness or clarity, I’m grateful to walk a part of that path with you.